jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -H http://aprs.fi/jsonais/post/secret-key ID callsign PROTOCOL aprs INTERVAL 30 -q
 ```
 Where ``secret-key`` should be your password and ``callsign`` your callsign.
 The ``PROTOCOL`` setting instructs AIS-catcher to submit JSON in a form that is accepted by APRS.fi and posts a multi-part message.

-As another example, this functionality can feed the map of [Chaos Consulting](https://adsb.chaos-consulting.de/map/) without the need to install any additional scripts.
+Aanother example of this HTTP feed functionality is to provide data to [Chaos Consulting](https://adsb.chaos-consulting.de/map/) without the need to install any additional scripts.
 The Chaos Consulting server has been set up so that it can read the AIS-catcher JSON format as per above:
 ```console
 AIS-catcher -H https://ais.chaos-consulting.de/shipin/index.php USERPWD Station:Password GZIP on INTERVAL 5
 ```
 Notice that this server requires authentication with a station name and password and accepts JSON with gzip encoding which significantly reduces bandwidth.
 The supported protocol switches are ``AISCATCHER`` (default), ``MINIMAL`` (NMEA lines and meta data), ``LINES`` (one JSON message per line), ``APRS`` (to submit to APRS.fi).

-As a final comment, to build AIS-catcher with HTTP support, please install the following libraries before running cmake:
+**Important**" to use and build AIS-catcher with HTTP support, please install the following libraries before running cmake:
 ```console
 sudo apt install libcurl4-openssl-dev zlib1g-dev
 ```